FAQs

 Joint physical custody: Each parent has significant periods of physical custody of their child.
 In practice, however, a parent may be awarded joint physical custody even though they may only see their children on weekends.

 Primary physical custody: The child lives with one parent the majority of the time.
-This is generally used in cases where parents are awarded joint physical custody and one parent has slightly more time than the other.
+This is generally used in cases where parents are awarded joint physical custody, and one parent has slightly more time than the other.

 The courts do not consider the reasons behind a decision to end a marriage.
 Issues of marital infidelity are occasionally relevant to custody and financial disputes, but these situations are rare.